Traditional Volvo Wagon

 The new V60 will be sold via Volvo’s new subscription service called Care by Volvo, which is being rolled out with the new XC40.
 Like a smartphone subscription, Care by Volvo allows consumers to pay a monthly fee and in return get a new V60 as well as insurance coverage, all scheduled maintenance as well as a 24/7 concierge service and roadside assistance.
 The subscription term is 24 months; however, after 12 months customers will have the opportunity to upgrade to a different vehicle and start another 24-month term.

-Car shoppers can expect to see the new Volvo V60 in U.S. showrooms later this year.
+Car shoppers can expect to see the new Volvo V60 in U.S. showrooms early next year.